Interactive voice response: SIP contact center

-With the introduction of SIP contact centers, call control in a SIP contact center can be implemented by CCXML scripting, which is an adjunct to the VXML language used to generate modern IVR dialogues.
+With the introduction of SIP contact centers, call control in a SIP contact center can be implemented by CCXML scripting, which is an adjunct to the VoiceXML language used to generate modern IVR dialogues.
 As calls are queued in the SIP contact center, the IVR system can provide treatment or automation, wait for a fixed period, or play music.
 Inbound calls to a SIP contact center must be queued or terminated against a SIP end point; SIP IVR systems can be used to replace agents directly by the use of applications deployed using BBUA (back-to-back user agents).

 Interactive messaging response (IMR)

-Due to the introduction of instant messaging (IM) in contact centers, agents can handle up to 6 different IM conversations at the same time, which increases agent productivity.
-IVR technology is being used to automate IM conversations using existing natural language processing software.
+IVR technology is being used to automate instant messaging (IM) conversations using existing natural language processing software.
 This differs from email handling as email automated response is based on key word spotting and IM conversations are conversational.
-The use of text messaging abbreviations and smilies requires different grammars to those currently used for speech recognition.
+The use of text messaging abbreviations and emojis requires different grammars to those currently used for speech recognition.
 IM is also starting to replace text messaging on multimedia mobile handsets.